Blake-Madden/i18n-check/README.md

 # GitHub Action

-You can also create a `cuneiform` GitHub action to make it part of your CI.
+You can also create a `Cuneiform` GitHub action to make it part of your CI.
 For example, create a new workflow called "cuneiform.yml" and enter the following:

 ```shellscript